-- Geraldine Brooks and Caroline Elkins, Pulitzer Prize–winning writers
+- Geraldine Brooks, Jericho Brown, Caroline Elkins, and Megan Marshall, Pulitzer Prize–winning writers

 - Susan Lindquist, whose discoveries about protein folding strengthened our understanding of diseases such as Alzheimer’s, Parkinson’s, and mad cow

-- Beverly McIver and Sarah Sze, rising stars of the visual art world
+- Beverly McIver and Sarah Sze, stars of the visual art world

 - John Tiffany, Tony Award winner and critically acclaimed theater director